Looking back, I can see that I've changed my life around a few times.

 Freedom, creativity and learning have always been high on my agenda

 The life of a fighter pilot is fabulously privileged.
 The 'work' takes place among small groups of close colleagues, each bringing exceptional levels of skill, and each holding a clear sense of motivation and engagement with the task.
-For me, success in this world meant promotion and a move into the bureaucracy of command where the stifling constraints of the military organizational structure soon began to wear on me.
-However, with the benefit of an MBA , the Ashridge Masters in Organisational Consulting (AMOC) and my heart in my mouth, I decided to go back to the entrepreneurial, freelance world.
+But for me, success entailed promotion and a move into the bureaucracy of command where the stifling constraints of the military organizational structure soon began to wear on me.
+But, with the benefit of an MBA , the Ashridge Masters in Organisational Consulting (AMOC) and my heart in my mouth, I decided to go back to the entrepreneurial, freelance world.
 (Do I need to mention that, once again, my friends, family and colleagues thought that anyone with young children and a new mortgage would be crazy to give up a secure, well-paid, 'job for life'?)

 So, what about purpose?